 Aaand the long one.

 …so I’ve always be a “writer.”
 But what else?
 Growing up I was an athlete, playing almost every sport possible.
 Then high school rolled around and I was converted into a three-seasoned runner.
-I held seven HS records (woah) but tried to juggle my love for sports with marching band (…went to Band Camp) and symphonic wind rehearsals.
+I held a bunch of cool records, but tried to juggle my love for sports with marching band (…went to Band Camp) and symphonic wind rehearsals.
 My equal parts love for trumpet and singing, coupled with my early love to travel, made me a wanderer at an early-ish age, not sure what to do with all I wanted to accomplish.

 I was recruited by a few D1 schools, but I ended up trading in athletics for arts.
 I went to Skidmore College and studied Anthropology.
 I continued trumpet and was in an a capella group.
 In 2008 I studied, taught, and traveled in Ghana, and I came back (as most do after a trip like that) with a different understanding of the world.
 A different purpose.